Kernicterus

 • Increased muscle tone (hypertonic)

 Doctors need to closely monitor jaundice in newborns, treating high levels with phototherapy or blood transfusion to prevent brain damage.
+Doctors who fail to do this may be guilty of medical malpractice.

 Excessive levels of bilirubin in the bloodstream causes kernicterus.
 Bilirubin is a waste product produced by the breakdown of haemoglobin found in red blood cells which can in high concentrations causes jaundice.